This overview is useful because it brings the conversation back to the layer that actually allocates CPU time, memory, device access, and isolation.

 Hardware

-- Loading the executable file and creating a process.
+- Loads the executable and creates a process.

-- Allocation of virtual address space and memory pages.
+- Prepares the address space and allocates memory pages.

-- The driver receives a request from the kernel (for example, writing a file or sending a packet).
+- The driver receives a request from the kernel, for example to write a block to disk or send a packet.

 Android